igor-baiborodine/kiroule-dot-com/content/article/from-docker-compose-to-kubernetes-lifting-the-insurance-hub-into-the-cloud/index.md

 A dedicated suite
 of [Makefile targets](https://github.com/igor-baiborodine/insurance-hub/blob/947f3e492e50e7efbcfa15762e6d54613be4ff85/k8s/Makefile#L550)
 manages every step of the MongoDB deployment process:
-- `mongodb-operator-install` – installs the MongoDB Community operator in the target namespace
+- `mongodb-operator-install` – Installs the MongoDB Community operator in the target namespace.
-- `mongodb-operator-uninstall` – uninstalls the operator and cleans up its resources
+- `mongodb-operator-uninstall` – Uninstalls the operator and cleans up its resources.
-- `mongodb-root-user-secret-create` – creates or updates the root user credentials secret
+- `mongodb-root-user-secret-create` – Creates or updates the root user credentials secret.
-- `mongodb-deploy` – deploys a single MongoDBCommunity resource from the manifest with minimal settings
+- `mongodb-deploy` – Deploys a single MongoDBCommunity resource from the manifest with minimal settings.
-- `mongodb-status` – shows current status of MongoDB pods, services, PVCs, and StatefulSets
+- `mongodb-status` – Shows current status of MongoDB pods, services, PVCs, and StatefulSets.
-- `mongodb-delete` – removes the MongoDBCommunity instance, leaving PVCs and secrets in place
+- `mongodb-delete` – Removes the MongoDBCommunity instance, leaving PVCs and secrets in place.
-- `mongodb-purge` – completely purges MongoDB clusters, related PVCs, and associated secrets
+- `mongodb-purge` – Completely purges MongoDB clusters, related PVCs, and associated secrets.

 These targets make routine operations simple, consistent, and repeatable.
 Comprehensive instructions for deploying and managing MongoDB clusters are available in